Kujira (KUJI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kujira Historical Price

-According to the latest data gathered on Kujira live price page, the current price of Kujira is 0.525428USD.
-The circulating supply of Kujira(KUJI) is 122.34M KUJI , giving it a market capitalization of $64.29M.
+According to the latest data gathered on Kujira live price page, the current price of Kujira is 0.525352USD.
+The circulating supply of Kujira(KUJI) is 122.34M KUJI , giving it a market capitalization of $64.27M.

 The Kujira Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KUJI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.